malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 present day.
 I believe here I am walking out onto thin ice, but I am not going to let that deter me from laying out my understanding of the world.

 How correct that overview was is largely irrelevant.
-The shape is correct, and gleaned from history books I've read.
-I'm going to give it now.
+The shape is correct.
+I'm going to repeat it now.

 I think the American party system is a lot like a giant wheel of shifting political constituencies and party elites trying their damndest to win elections